 READ THESE INSTRUCTIONS NOW!

-- SUBMITTING WORK: It is recommended that you submit work via this website so that it is sent to the assigned evaluators.
-You must submit all weeks at once by selecting "Student Services" and "Submit Work"- If you did not save your syllabus and it is no longer available, you must use the current one.
-Students with disabilities will receive an automatic modified grading scale but may also contact us for additional accommodations.
-All students must earn a "C" or better for credit and will have only THREE attempts at submitting - so do your best!
+- SUBMITTING WORK: ALL work must be submitted via this website so that it is sent to the assigned evaluators.
+DO NOT MAIL WORK.
+You must submit all weeks at once by selecting "Submit Work" and choosing the appropriate department- If you did not save your syllabus and it is no longer available, you must use the current one.
+Students with disabilities will receive an automatic modified grading scale but may also contact STUDENT SERVICES for additional accommodations and/or modifications.
+All students must earn a "C-" or better for credit and will have only THREE attempts at submitting - so do your best!